-- \Multiple Video Example Problems (similar to how a teacher starts teaching his/her class at the board by explaining the examples from the textbook) - \Interactive Practice Problems with Built-in Explanations (similar to how a teacher assigns practice and walks around the class providing math help) - \A Challenge Problem (similar to how a teacher assigns a higher level problem which students must work on their own to prove mastery) - \Multiple-Choice Self-Tests (similar to how a teacher assigns problems which students must work on their own to prove mastery of material) - \Extra Problem Worksheets (similar to how a teacher assigns additional problems for homework) - \Review Notes (similar to how a teacher provides summary handouts or refers students to their textbook)
+- Multiple Video Example Problems (similar to how a teacher starts teaching his/her class at the board by explaining the examples from the textbook) - Interactive Practice Problems with Built-in Explanations (similar to how a teacher assigns practice and walks around the class providing math help) - A Challenge Problem (similar to how a teacher assigns a higher level problem which students must work on their own to prove mastery) - Multiple-Choice Self-Tests with Online Grading (similar to how a teacher assigns problems which students must work on their own to prove mastery of material) - Printable Extra Problem Worksheets (similar to how a teacher assigns additional problems for homework) - Printable Review Notes (similar to how a teacher provides summary handouts or refers students to their textbook)

-This math program works well for students who have struggled with math in the past and who are likely to find Algebra II a challenge.
-It also works well for students who may have begun another Algebra II program that was not successful and need to switch to a different program mid-stream to finish the learning out, for students who may not have a long period of time to complete Algebra II and need to get it done in a timely fashion, or for students who must do much of their work on math alone without help from a parent.
-This Algebra II program does not have nearly the depth of Foerster's Algebra II and Trigonometry, but it does cover needed Algebra II concepts in a plain, no-frills fashion.
+This math program works well for students who prefer an online format with short teaching video examples and immediate feedback through automatic grading.
+An online gradebook is part of the program.
+Math Help Algebra II works well as a year-long Algebra II program.
+Due to its flexible format, it also works well for students who may have begun another Algebra II program that was not successful and need to switch to a different program mid-stream to finish the needed credit, or for students who may not have a long period of time to complete Algebra II and need to get it done in a timely fashion, or for students who must do much of their work on math alone without help from a parent.
+Parents may either have students go straight through the program or select which lessons to have their students complete as needed.
+This plan earns 1-full credit in Algebra II.